Aitutaki Airport

 Aitutaki Airport is the airport for Aitutaki, one of the Cook Islands (IATA: AIT, ICAO: NCAI).
 The airport was originally constructed by the United States and New Zealand militaries during World War II.
-The runway was upgraded in 2004.
+The runway was sealed in 2003, with the seal rejuvenated in 2012.
+As of 2025, it is planned to lengthen and widen the runway.
+The airport has no aircraft refueling services.

 The terminal building at Aitutaki Airport is a roof with no or few windows.
 There is a small convenience stall where snacks and drinks can be purchased.
 Resort meet-and-greet stalls are also inside the terminal.
 Air Rarotonga serves Aitutaki with Saab 340A and Embraer Bandeirante aircraft.